-The French physicist Augustin-Jean Fresnel, who was born in 1788, helped to formally establish the wave theory of light which Young’s double slit experiment contributed towards.
+The French physicist Augustin-Jean Fresnel, who was born in 1788, helped to formally establish the wave theory of light which Young’s double-slit experiment contributed towards.
 Fresnel wasn't aware of Young’s results at first, but his own experiments with an array of devices for producing diffraction and interference fringes produced the same results.

 Fresnel made use of the Dutch scientist Christiaan Huygens’s mathematical principle in order to explain the results of the two experiments.
-The Huygens-Fresnel principle, as it was later known, says that every point on a wave front can be considered a secondary source of spherical wavelets.
+The Huygens-Fresnel principle, as it was later known, says that every point on a wavefront can be considered a secondary source of spherical wavelets.

 This model of light waves predicted a very interesting result.
-If a parallel beam of light shines on a small round object, a bright spot will appear at the centre of a circular shadow.
+If a parallel beam of light shines on a small round object, a bright spot will appear at the center of a circular shadow.
 This spot is almost as bright as if the object was not there at all.

 Fresnel's theory was confirmed by French physicist François Arago who later carried out this experiment.
 Fresnel discovered that light was a transverse wave instead of a longitudinal wave as had previously been thought, and he presented his results in 1817.

-Light waves are electromagnetic waves comprised of oscillating electric and magnetic field which oscillate perpendicular to each other and perpendicular to the direction of the wave is traveling in.
+Light waves are electromagnetic waves comprised of oscillating electric and magnetic fields which oscillate perpendicular to each other and perpendicular to the direction of the wave is traveling in.
 Light waves are also transverse waves as they oscillate in the direction traverse to the direction of wave travel.

 Image Credit: Fouad A. Saad/Shutterstock.com